 Action Step: Make a list of all the buyers and stakeholders who work at the companies you target.
 For example:

 Once you have your list of buyers, answer these questions about them.

-- Their goals (how do they look good to their boss?)
+- What are their goals (how do they look good to their boss?)?

 - How can we help them hit their goals or overcome their challenges?